Churn Rate

 Why churn rate matters

 High churn means you need to keep acquiring customers just to stand still.
 For most SaaS businesses, monthly churn between 3-8% is typical.
 Best-in-class companies push below 3%.
+For the full breakdown of what churn means and why it compounds, see what is churn.

 Here's the thing: not all churn is the same.
 Voluntary churn is customers who actively cancel.
 Involuntary churn is customers lost to failed payments.
 Involuntary churn often accounts for 20-40% of your total, and it's largely preventable with proper dunning.